WisGateOS 2 Extensions User Manual

 MQTT Broker Address:

-To configure the MQTT broker address, go to AWS IoT > Connect > Domain configurations, and click iot:Data-ATS in the Domain configurations list.
-Copy the Domain name.
+To obtain the MQTT broker address, navigate to: AWS IoT > Connect > Domain configurations, then click on iot:Data-ATS in the Domain configurations list and copy the Domain name.

 Figure 1: Configure the MQTT broker address